 Our audit procedures included, amongst others, discussing with management on the status of the memorandum of understanding ("MOU") and understanding its terms and conditions, enquiring with management the progress in meeting those terms and conditions, and checking that the purchaser is not a related party.
 We assessed the reasonableness of management's assessment in the recoverability of the amount to be recovered upon the completion of disposal, including the valuation of the underlying hotel building in CHQ.
 We evaluated the competence, capabilities and objectivity of the external real estate valuer engaged by management in determining the valuation, and tested the reasonableness of the key assumptions used in the valuation such as occupancy rates, room rates, discount rates, terminal rate, and gross margins of operating hotel by comparing to available trade published data and benchmark market data.
-Our internal valuation specialist also assisted us in evaluating the reasonableness of the valuation methodology as well as certain key assumptions used in the valuations used in the valuation such as output to available trade published bata and benchmark market data.
+Our internal valuation specialist also assisted us in evaluating the reasonableness of the valuation methodology as well as certain key assumptions used in the valuation.